• Skip to content

 What are atypical antipsychotics?

-Atypical antipsychotics are medicines that are traditionally prescribed to people for schizophrenia and other psychoses.
+Atypical antipsychotics are medicines that are traditionally prescribed for schizophrenia and other psychoses.

 Some commonly prescribed atypical antipsychotics for autistic people are risperidone, quetiapine, aripiprazole, ziprasidone and olanzapine.